osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 source ~/.bashrc
 ~~~

-But remember to remove them from your `.bashrc` file when they are not needed any more.
+But remember to remove it from your `.bashrc` file when it is not needed anymore.

 # Running the Simulation and controlling the gripper

-In terminal, source the DRC simulator setup script and start the DRC robot simulation:
+In a new terminal, source the DRC simulator setup script and start the DRC robot simulation:

 ~~~
 roslaunch drcsim_gazebo atlas_robotiq_hands.launch